faressoft/terminalizer/README.md

 * HSL: `hsl(0, 0%, 100%)`.
 * Name: 'white', 'red', 'blue',

-> You can use the the value `transparent` too.
+> You can use the value `transparent` too.

-The default colors that are assigned to the termianl colors are:
+The default colors that are assigned to the terminal colors are:

 * background: ![#ffffff](https://placehold.it/15/ffffff/000000?text=+) `transparent`
 * foreground: ![#afafaf](https://placehold.it/15/afafaf/000000?text=+) `#afafaf`